 Our goal is to train physicians who will provide outstanding collaborative and comprehensive inpatient care, become superior medical educators and clinician-researchers, and become the future leaders in hospital medicine.

-Mayo Clinic's mix of clinical, investigative, teaching and administrative experiences permits one to pursue any area of individual interest in hospital medicine.
+Mayo Clinic's mix of clinical experiences and academic training permits one to pursue any area of individual interest in hospital medicine.

-The Hospital Medicine Fellowship began in 2001, and since that time 35 fellows have completed the program.
-Fifteen of those completing the program subsequently joined the staff within Mayo's Division of Hospital Internal Medicine.
+The Hospital Medicine Fellowship began in 2001, and since that time 51 fellows have completed the program.
+23 of those completing the program subsequently joined the staff within Mayo's Division of Hospital Internal Medicine.